jdido08/TheShapesOfStories/README.md

 - add protogonst to story shape -- bottom right corner
 - download all font that could be used to computer
 - make the title font bold
-- refine descriptors prompt to not use protoganist name
+- refine descriptors prompt to not use protoganist name -- done
 - need to come up with some sort of multiple color scheme - should have different colors for different protoganst at least

 1/21/2024: